MACPA

 Benefits of the New Pathway

-The proposed pathway will benefit CPA candidates, employers, and Maryland’s business community in four important ways:
+The new pathway to licensure will benefit CPA candidates, employers, and Maryland’s business community in four important ways:

 Offer candidates additional flexibility